-Not all contaminants can be removed by these systems.
+Although OWTS are very effective, not all contaminants can be removed by these systems.
 Nitrates, a chemical by-product of human waste, are not removed and may impact the groundwater.
 Distance separation from wells and proper system maintenance is necessary to increase treatment effectiveness as well as the life span of the system.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511

-© 2013 Jefferson County, CO.
+© 2013-2015 Jefferson County, CO.